tornotron/Investment-Automation-App/README.md

 </div>

-* This is a Flutter application project aimed at managing attendance for various purposes.
+* This is a Flutter application for automating investment with stock broker APIs.
-* The app provides features to track attendance records, generate reports, and streamline attendance management processes.
 * It is designed to be user-friendly and customizable according to specific requirements.

 ## Major Features Include: